ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Achieved

-* Able to evaluate the key communication skills that are required to deliver effective handovers in clinical settings
+* Evaluates the key communication skills that are required to deliver effective handovers in clinical settings

 #### 3.6 Anticipate and judiciously arrange safe patient transfer to other facilities